irregular25/eeg/README.md

-# Test code
+# Decoding streamed EEG

-Here is the repository for my project about streaming EEG data from a server to a client with pylsl and then decoding it.
+Code for streaming EEG data from a server to a client with pylsl and then decoding it.
-The required python libraries are listed in requirements.txt

 ## Dataset